matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 of this proposal.

 The proposal here allows a Matrix client to schedule a "hangup" state event to be sent after a specified time period.
-The client can then periodically reset/restart the timer whilst it is running.
+The client can then periodically restarts the timer whilst it is running.
 If the client is no longer running or able to communicate then the timer would expire and the homeserver would send the "hangup" event on behalf of the client.

 Such an arrangement can also be described as a "heartbeat" mechanism.
 The client sends a "heartbeat" to the homeserver